-Best in sun to part shade with moist soils.
+This tree does best in sun to part shade with moist soils.
 Plant it for fast-growing shade and screening.

 - Light Requirements: Full Sun, Part Shade